 About five million Americans have CHF, and more than a half-million more join the ranks each year.
 It's a very serious condition, but treatments have produced major advances.
 But to treat CHF, you first have to diagnose it "" and that's where BNP fits in.

 Doctors can usually diagnose advanced CHF on clinical grounds, confirmed by simple studies like chest x-rays, EKGs, and routine blood tests.
 But milder CHF can be tricky to recognize, and various lung diseases, liver diseases, and kidney diseases can mimic CHF.
-So when doctors suspect CHF, they usually order an echocardiogram to confirm the diagnosis and assess its severity.
-Echocardiograms are safe, but they are relatively expensive and may be hard to come by in some communities.
+So, when doctors suspect CHF, they usually order an echocardiogram to confirm the diagnosis and assess its severity.
 While the BNP test will never replace echocardiography, it has already helped doctors reserve the test for patients who really need it.

 Noncardiac conditions that change BNP levels